timotheeg/nefarious/doc/source/faq.rst

     "nefarious" means nasty, and many people think touching raw files is just that.
 Additionally, we are manipulating nef files here, and well, there is only one word in the oxford dictionary that starts with "nef", and that's "nefarious" :).

 What can nefarious do?
-    nefarious is basically a python lib, that allows you to manipulate tiff tags and tiff structure, for example adding a new subdirectory to store additional images or data is possible, modifying the comments, adding your own custom fields in the file, or replacing the jpeg preview image.
+    nefarious is basically a python lib, that allows you to manipulate tiff tags and tiff structure.
+For example adding a new subdirectory to store additional images or data is possible, modifying the comments, adding your own custom fields in the file, or replacing the jpeg preview image.

     nefarious also has a simple cli tool that can do 2 things: 1) print the structure of a given nef; and 2) replace the preview jpeg by another jpg (jpg should have been jpegtran-ed first).